 The tool-based approach

-If you're not comfortable coding this yourself, we can save you a bit of the hassle with our service Placid.
+If you're not comfortable coding this yourself, we can save you a bit of the hassle with Placid.

-With Placid, you can create a template for your share image with our visual editor.
+It lets you create a template for your share images with our visual editor.
 You can design it however you want, or start with our preset designs.

-Then you only have to embed our snippet to get your share images automatically.
-(We also offer a no-code WordPress plugin or a REST API).
-We take care of all the website-creation-and-screenshotting part, and even host your images for you.
+Then you can either use our REST- or URL API, or our nocode integrations for Webflow, Zapier, Airtable or WordPress to get your share images automatically.
+We take care of all the website-creation-and-screenshotting part, and can even host your images for you.